yancong222/scriptscz/README.md

 The [perplexity] subfolder: use transformers' perplexity metrics to evaluate models and to understand speech incoherence

-The [similarity] subfolder: use transformers' similarity metrics to understand speech and language inefficiency
+The [similarity] subfolder: use transformers' cosine similarity metrics to understand semantic and pragmatic disorders